-JLab is a company that knows its audience: people aren’t buying JLab headsets for mind-blowing audio quality; rather, this is the brand you go to for high-value, low-cost options that get the job done.
+JLab knows its audience: people aren’t buying JLab headsets for mind-blowing audio quality; rather, this is the brand you go to for high-value, low-cost options that get the job done.
 The IP44-rated JLab Audio Flex Sport is a solid option for athletes with tight finances.

-These use Bluetooth 5.0 firmware and provide 20 hours of listening on a single charge.
+This uses Bluetooth 5.0 firmware and provides 20 hours of battery life.
 You get to cycle through JLab’s standard three EQ presets, but the greatest benefit comes from the removable parts.
-You can deconstruct the headset and wash the earpads.
+You can deconstruct the headset and wash the ear pads.
 Plus, the plastic material of the tension headbands is easy to clean by taking a Lysol wipe to them.

-You’re afforded two tension headbands and one extra headband padding piece, which can also be washed with the earpads.
-The tension headbands are a great idea, but may prove inconvenient to carry around with you in the provided drawstring pouch.
+You get two tension headbands and one extra headband padding piece, which can also be washed with the ear pads.
+The tension headbands are a great idea but may prove inconvenient to carry around with you in the provided drawstring pouch.
 If you know you’re going to do a particularly rigorous workout, you may want to preinstall the desired headband rather than swapping them out mid-routine.

-- Jabra Elite 65t: Ok, these technically aren’t headphones, but if you want a pair of affordable, grade-A workout earbuds, the Jabra Elite 65t are some of the best you can get.
-Since the 75t model’s release, we’ve seen a huge drop in price, bringing the Elite 65t below $100.
+- Jabra Elite Active 75t: These technically aren’t headphones, but if you want a pair of grade-A workout earbuds with noise canceling, the Jabra Elite Active 75t are some of the best you can get.
+The Elite 85t are a great option too if you need grade-A active noise canceling.